 For example, advancements are driving the evolution of CAR T-cell therapies toward ‘off-the-shelf’ – or allogeneic T-cells – which can be developed in advance from healthy donor cells to be available for multiple patients on an as-needed basis.
 These cells are modified to prevent or reduce the possibility of patients developing GvHD, the first hurdle to pass in order to kick off the development of ‘off-the-shelf’ CAR-T therapies.

-- Also read: CAR T-cell Therapies for the Treatment of Patients with Acute Lymphoblastic Leukemia.
+- Also read CAR T-cell Therapies for the Treatment of Patients with Acute Lymphoblastic Leukemia.
 Onco’Zine.
 October 13, 2020. [ Article ]

-- Also read: Frequently asked questions about CAR T-cell Therapies [ Article ]
+- Also read: Frequently Asked Questions about CAR T-cell Therapies [ Article ]

 Highlights of Prescribing information